-Throughout my career, I was ahead of my time, and of course, until very recently I didn’t know it!
+Throughout my career, I was ahead of my time.
+But until very recently I didn’t even know it!
 I used to be the odd woman out, or maybe I was a Misfit before it was cool!

 Now I’m finding new comrades of various ages, such as the women at the Rock Health 2013 XX Retreat.

 There have recently been many articles about career resilience and flexibility for professionals at all ages.

 Why now?
 I wonder.
 Haven’t people always been deeply curious?

 People are always surprised when they find out that I have had 2 or 3 careers (or maybe 8, depending on how you delineate).